Tschögl Building

 The Tschögl building is an apartment building located at Varosmajor utca 50b, Budapest.
-The Hungarian architects Viktor and Aladar Olgyay designed the building in 1940 for Siklósi Tschögl Miklós (Nicholas W. Tschoegl) and his great aunt, Tschögl Boriska.
-The building was one of the Olgyays' earliest commissions and incorporated a number of unusual and innovative features; it is still standing in 2015.
+The Hungarian architects Viktor and Aladar Olgyay designed the building in 1940 for Siklósi Tschögl Miklós (Nicholas W. Tschoegl) and his great-aunt, Tschögl Boriska.
+The building was one of the Olgyays' earliest commissions and incorporated a number of unusual and innovative features; it was still standing in 2015.

 The architects

 Victor Olgyay and his identical twin brother Aladar promoted climate-responsive architecture.
-They fled Hungary in 1947 and re-established their architectural practice in the United States.
+They fled Hungary in 1947, and re-established their architectural practice in the United States.
 There, in the 1950s, they formalized bioclimatic, i.e., passive solar, design as a discipline within the field of architecture.

 The building

 The description here draws heavily on the description in Olgyay & Olgyay, and accompanying write-up by Giancarlo Palanti, which appeared first in Domus.

 The Olgyays designed the building in 1940 or 1941.
 Although Hungary had joined the Axis powers in 1940, and Hungarian forces were fighting alongside the Germans in the invasion of Yugoslavia and the invasion of Russia in 1941, the war had not reached Hungary itself.
 The one concession to the war was the inclusion of an air-raid shelter in the basement of the building.

 The Olgyays refer to the building as "A house reversed".
 The name reflects their decision to have the house face the hill and the trees of the garden behind it, rather than the street.
 All the 18 apartments in the building had their main room face on the garden.
 This insured that the rooms faced south, for light.
 Kitchens, maids' rooms, and the staircase face the street.
 The larger apartments on each side of each floor of the building have a window and small balcony facing the street, but the three one-room apartments face only the garden.